College Fairs 101

 Have you been to a college fair yet?
 If not, it’s time to start thinking about attending one!
 College fairs are beneficial for all high school students, but the earlier you start attending, the more prepared you’ll feel.

 What is a College Fair?

-A college fair is an event at which representatives from multiple colleges get together in one place.
+A college fair is an event where representatives from multiple colleges get together in one place.
 Students can visit booths for different schools, get brochures and other materials and ask admissions representatives questions about a college.
 Some fairs also host workshops on choosing a school, application advice, scholarships or financial aid.

 Why Should I Bother Going?

 Dropping by a college fair gives you the chance to check out lots of different schools at one time.
 You’ll have the chance to ask questions that might not be answered on a school’s website and you might discover an institution you hadn’t previously heard of!

 College fairs are often held at local community centers, junior colleges or conference centers.
 Ask your guidance counselor, principal, or teachers about upcoming events in your area.